jhpuah/EEGDM/README.md

 Run finetuning with config specified in `conf/finetune/base.yaml`, and set the rng seed to 10.

-`aux` config is special: the function specified in its `target` field will be loaded, and the config will be passed to that function.
+`extra` config is special: the function specified in its `target` field will be loaded, and the config will be passed to that function.
 This is a quick and dirty way to add experiments that does not fit well to the established workflow.